Hospital Engagement Network (HEN)

 The Partnership for Patients campaign (PfP) aims to reduce inpatient harm by 40 percent and avoidable readmissions by 20 percent over a two- to potentially three-year period.
 This national effort utilizes Hospital Engagement Networks to facilitate quality improvement work and provide technical assistance to hospitals.

-The Colorado Hospital Association (CHA), in partnership with the Health Research and Educational Trust (HRET) and 33 other state hospital associations, submitted a proposal to serve as a Hospital Engagement Contractor for the PfP campaign.
-Our AHA/HRET Hospital Engagement Network (HEN) was awarded the largest contract to serve in this capacity, and upwards of $98 million has been allocated to our network to support this work and participating hospitals.
+The Colorado Hospital Association (CHA), in partnership with the American Hospital Association's Health Research and Educational Trust (HRET) and 33 other state hospital associations, submitted a proposal to serve as a Hospital Engagement Contractor for the PfP campaign.
+Our HRET Hospital Engagement Network (HEN) was awarded the largest contract to serve in this capacity, and upwards of $98 million has been allocated to our network to support this work and participating hospitals.

-In collaboration with HRET, CHA is employing four major strategies to drive improvement efforts and engage front-line staff and hospital leadership in this important work.
-These include engagement of hospital and physician leadership; best practice models and cross-discipline education and training; expanding improvement capability; and improvement collaboratives.
+In collaboration with HRET, CHA is employing three major strategies to drive improvement efforts and engage front-line staff and hospital leadership in this important work.
+These include engaging hospital and physician leadership; best practice models and cross-discipline education and training; and expanding quality improvement activities.

-If you have any questions about the HEN, please contact Rob Jenkins, Project Director, Hospital Engagement Network, at 720.330.6068.
+If you have any questions about the HEN, please contact CHA's patient safety department.